-As the saying goes “opposites attract”, so don’t be afraid of fusing two different styles to create an eclectic homey look when designing your new kitchen.
-If you want to achieve a design scheme that combines modern trends with inherited, vintage or antique pieces, follow our essential tips.
+Fusing two vastly different styles to create an eclectic yet homey kitchen can add that unique edge to your space.
+After all, opposites do attract!
+So, if you’re looking to achieve a design scheme that combines modern trends with inherited, vintage or antique pieces, our tips below will lend you a hand!

-If you are buying modern cabinetry, we suggest salvaging old architecture and repurposing it.
+If you’re buying modern cabinetry, we suggest salvaging old architecture and re-purposing it.
 Old windows, vaulted ceilings, or antique doors will contrast well with a modern white cabinetry design.

-Be sure to add in the different pieces slowly.
+Be sure to add in the different pieces slowly, though.
 Take a step back and review each element as you add it to the room.
-With time you will have created the perfect mix of old and new.
-It takes a keen eye to mix these two styles and develop a result that looks perfectly calculated.
+With time, you will create the perfect mix of old and new.

 Have you ever designed a modern vintage kitchen?
 We’d love to hear about your tips and suggestions in the comment section below.